Skip to Main Content

 Selection Process:

-• Individuals from the junior, senior, and immediate past classes of the Board of Directors interested in being considered must complete an online PED Candidate Information Form
+• Individuals serving on the Board of Directors (or the immediate past Board class) who are interested in being considered for the President-Elect Designate position must complete an online PED Candidate Information Form

 • Applications are evaluated on leadership abilities, vision for the Association, consensus building, and other criteria